renzibei/fph-table/docs/ci.md

 `ctest -L correctness`, `-LE slow` and `-R <name>` work as usual.

 `--no-tests=error` is there because without it `ctest` exits 0 when it has nothing to run.
-Measured on cmake 3.28.3, which is what the `ubuntu-24.04` image carries, and on 4.2.1: a build with no registered test prints `No tests were found!!!` and exits 0, and `-R` and `-L` with a selector that matches nothing do the same.
+Measured on cmake 3.28.3 and on 4.2.1: a build with no registered test prints `No tests were found!!!` and exits 0, and `-R` and `-L` with a selector that matches nothing do the same.
 Deleting every `add_test` from `tests/CMakeLists.txt` left the job green.
 With the flag each of those exits 8.

-A cmake old enough not to know the flag rejects it outright; there, `ctest -N` lists what a run would have done.
+3.28.3 is what Ubuntu 24.04 ships in apt; it is not what the runner has.
+The `ubuntu-24.04` image that ran this branch — release `20260810.271` — carries cmake **3.31.6**, installed outside apt.

+The flag needs cmake 3.26 or newer.
+An older `ctest` does not reject it, it ignores it.
+Measured on 3.16.9: `ctest --no-tests=error` on a build with no registered test produces output byte-identical to plain `ctest`, says nothing on either stream, and **exits 0** — the protection disappears without a word.
+That is not special treatment of this flag; 3.16.9 silently ignores every unknown option, and even 3.28.3 exits 0 on `--totally-bogus-flag`.
+What ctest validates is the *value* of a flag it already knows, so `--no-tests=bogus` is an error while an unrecognised flag is not.
+On anything older than 3.26, check with `ctest -N`, which lists what a run would have done.

 The benchmark is not registered unless you configure with `-DFPH_ENABLE_BENCHMARK_TEST=ON`.